pankajthakur140705-maker/multilingual-mandi-kiro-session/README.md

 ### 🌍 Real-World Impact

--📈 Improves farmer bargaining power
+- 📈 Improves farmer bargaining power
--🗣 Enables regional-language participation
+- 🗣 Enables regional-language participation
--📱 Encourages digital adoption in rural India
+- 📱 Encourages digital adoption in rural India
--🤝 Reduces dependency on middlemen
+- 🤝 Reduces dependency on middlemen

+---

--🔮 Future Enhancements
+### 🔮 Future Enhancements

-Live government mandi price API integration
+- Live government mandi price API integration
-LLM-based predictive pricing models
+- LLM-based predictive pricing models
-GPS-based automatic location detection
+- GPS-based automatic location detection
-WhatsApp / IVR-based access
+- WhatsApp / IVR-based access
-Android mobile application
+- Android mobile application

+---

 ### ⭐ Why This Project Stands Out

--Voice-first design for inclusivity
+- Voice-first design for inclusivity
--Multilingual AI interaction
+- Multilingual AI interaction
+- Negotiation assistance (not just price display)
--Negotiation assistance, not just price display -Strong alignment with AI for Bharat goals
+- Strong alignment with **AI for Bharat** goals
--Clean architecture & professional documentation
+- Clean architecture & professional documentation

--This is not just a demo, but a deployable social-impact solution.
+This is **not just a demo**, but a **deployable social-impact solution**.

+---

 ### 📜 License

-This project is licensed under the MIT License — free to use, modify, and build upon.
+This project is licensed under the **MIT License** — free to use, modify, and build upon.

 ⭐ If this project resonates with you, please consider starring the repository.
-Empowering farmers.
-One voice at a time.
+**Empowering farmers.
+One voice at a time.**

 ---